nightscout/nightscout.github.io/docs/vendors/raspberry-pi/raspberry-pi.md

 ![rp](./img/RP27.png)

-Also, if you see an error regarding "Unable to obtain ACME certificate for domains", that can be ignored.
-You'll be using Cloudflare for your certificate.

 Eventually, you should start seeing text entries like this that start with *svg*

 ![rp](./img/RP28.png)

 Now, it's time to visit your Nightscout site!
-In your web browser, from the URL bar, type in your Raspberry Pi's IP (The same IP you used to connect to the Pi remotely) and then add `:1337`.
-Example: `10.10.10.203:1337`
+In your web browser, from the URL bar, type in your Raspberry Pi's IP (The same IP you used to connect to the Pi remotely).
+Example: `10.10.10.139`

 You should then be taken to your Nightscout site with this popup: